 How far does the rabbit hole go?

-Elements of Assumed Breach Campaign
+Elements of Assumed Breach Campaigns

 - Realistic Scenario Simulation: These campaigns simulate real-world attack scenarios, assuming that an adversary has already gained access to the network.
 This realistic testing helps organizations understand their vulnerabilities and how attackers might move within their systems.